NotAwar/Mobius/server/cli/README.md

 ## Dependencies

-- `../shared` - Shared libraries with mobius-server
+- `../shared` - Shared libraries with server/api
 - External dependencies as defined in go.mod